How to Configure Page Cache Settings in ZiziCache?

 Complete Status Types:

-• HIT [OK]: Page served from valid cache
+• HIT [OK]: Served from valid cache file

 • MISS [X]: Page generated dynamically

-• WARMED [W]: Page pre-generated by preload system
+• PRELOAD [WARMED]: Cache generated by preload system

-• EXPIRED [EX]: Stale cache served while revalidating in background
+• EXPIRED [EX]: Stale cache served while refresh is queued

 Cache Hit Rate Monitoring